BallansByte/BallansByte.github.io/README.md

-# Pot-Project
+# Drhum-Energy
-A website for My Company Drhum Energy.
+A Repository For Dhrum energies website
+Calculations are part